Design and Dynamics of Two-Qubit Gates with Motional States of Electrons on Helium

 \subsection{Sensitivity to ramp and hold deviations}

 Finally, we conduct a more thorough investigation into the stability of the gate fidelity as the hold and ramp times deviate from the ideal values identified in the previous two sections.
-The fidelities of the gates in a window of $\pm0.1$~ns around the optimal values of $\thd$ and $\trp$ are presented in plots~(a)--(d) of Fig.~\ref{fig:error}, with corresponding one-dimensional cross-sections shown in plots~(e)--(h).
-In these calculations, the resolution is 0.01~ns for both hold and ramp times.
+The fidelities of the gates in a window of $\pm\SI{0.1}{\nano\second}$ around the optimal values of $\thd$ and $\trp$ are presented in plots~(a)--(d) of Fig.~\ref{fig:error}, with corresponding one-dimensional cross-sections shown in plots~(e)--(h).
+In these calculations, the resolution is \SI{0.01}{\nano\second} for both hold and ramp times.

-In the case of the \sqiswap gate, shown in Fig.~\ref{fig:error}~(a) and (e) for \vbeta, and (b) and (f) for \vzeta, the gate performance remains relatively stable with non-ideal hold times.
-It is, however, very sensitive to deviations in ramp time, particularly for the \vzeta voltage function.
-These properties are a result of the phase obtained through the $\ket{01}\leftrightarrow\ket{10}$ swap (see appendix~\ref{app:gate_details}).
-During the ramp up from configuration~I to configuration~II, the average energy difference between the $\ket{\Psi_1(t)}$ and $\ket{\Psi_2(t)}$ states is 0.98~GHz for \vbeta and 2.52~GHz for \vzeta.
-In contrast, the same energy difference during the hold and ramp down stages of the gate operation is only about 0.1~GHz.
+In the case of the \sqiswap gate, shown in Fig.~\ref{fig:error} for \vbeta ((a) and (e)) and for \vzeta ((b) and (f)), the gate performance remains relatively stable with non-ideal hold times.
+However, it is very sensitive to deviations in ramp time, particularly for the \vzeta voltage function.
+These properties are a result of the phase obtained through the $\ket{01}\leftrightarrow\ket{10}$ swap (see appendix~\ref{app:gate_details} for details).
+During the ramp up from configuration~I to configuration~II, the average energy difference between the $\ket{\Psi_1(t)}$ and $\ket{\Psi_2(t)}$ states is \SI{0.98}{\giga\hertz} for \vbeta and \SI{2.52}{\giga\hertz} for \vzeta.
+In contrast, the same energy difference during the hold and ramp down stages of the gate operation is only about \SI{0.1}{\giga\hertz}.
 The accumulated phase differences of the corresponding matrix elements are determined by integrals of the energy difference over time.
-Consequently, the relatively large energy difference during the ramp-up stage causes the phase difference to predominantly be determined by the ramp time, which explains the observed sensitivity of gate fidelity with respect to ramp time deviations, while the relatively small energy difference during the hold stage explains the stability to deviations in hold time.
+Consequently, the relatively large energy difference during the ramp-up stage causes the phase difference to predominantly be determined by the ramp time.
+This explains the observed sensitivity of gate fidelity with respect to ramp time deviations, while the relatively small energy difference during the hold stage explains the stability to deviations in hold time.